fastify/fastify/docs/Benchmarking.md

 <h1 align="center">Fastify</h1>

 ## Benchmarking
 Benchmarking is important if you want to measure how a change impact your application performance.
 We provide a simple way to benchmark your application from the point of view of a user and contributor.
+The setup allows you to automate benchmarks in different branches on different Node.js versions.

 The modules we'll use:
 - [Autocannon](https://github.com/mcollina/autocannon): A HTTP/1.1 benchmarking tool written in node.